andersondomingues/orca-mpsoc/docs/mpsoc.md

 Considering these area results, it would be possible to have up to **8 Orca Processing Tiles in a Zedboard**. the main constraint is the amount of BlockRAM to implement the internal memory of each
 Processing Tile.

+The area of an ORCA Processing Tile varies according to its configuration and the position of the tile in the MPSoC's Mesh topology.
+Considering the default configuration, *its area can varies from about 2200 LUTs to 2800 LUTs according to the Tile position*.
+For example, a tile in the middle of the Mesh topology has a router with all it's five ports, than it has the maximal area.
+A tile in the corner has three ports, and the minimal router area.
+A tile in the border of the Mesh topology has four ports, and the intermediate router area.

 ## How to Program the FPGA

 TODO: Describe here how to load the FPGA and run a program between the ARM and the Processing Tile.